OrangeHatOS/index/README.md

                     <article id="content" role="main">

                         <header>
-			<h2>Orange Hat is at the moment a fork of Oracle Linux 8 with UEK but will later be moved to something else.
+			<h2 style='color:orange'>Orange Hat is at the moment a fork of Oracle Linux 8 with UEK but will later be moved to something else.
 The project is now in the first working stage of BETA.</h2>
                         </header>

                         <h3>Highlights:</h3>